cscott04/Reading-Notes/201/Read-06.md

 Evaluate the code below.
 What does the term this refer to and what is the advantage to using this?

+-it references the objects that is being executed

 ## Introduction To The DOM